 - This is the hardest stage at first but is also the one which will make the other stages pay off.
 There must be consequences when a boundary is breached.
 I am not referring to punishments (though this might be appropriate with children), but rather not bending the boundaries (unless in case of an emergency).
 If you have discussed with mother-in-law that she must give you two days’ notice before coming over and she doesn’t, then go through your day as planned.

 - Check your boundaries are working when an appropriate amount of time has passed and then make any necessary adjustments.
 Perhaps you only needed one day’s notice instead of two, if yes then change the boundaries to suit.

 As you take the first step towards building a better relationship with your mother-in-law, here are a few last points to consider:

 - While you should not intentionally harm your in-laws, it is possible they will get upset.
 You are not responsible for making them feel better.
 Boundaries work only when you remember that you can only control your actions, not the other persons’.
 The same is true for someone else’s thoughts and feelings.

 - You might need to compromise in some areas.
 Know what is and is not negotiable for you, so what truly matters is not compromised.
 Also remember different family values might mean this is different for you, your spouse, and your in-laws.

 - Sometimes boundary setting is more difficult than expected due to your spouse and in-laws being too enmeshed emotionally.
 If this is the case, professional support is recommended.

-If you would like further support in boundary setting with you mother-in-law (or in general), you are more than welcome to make an appointment with me so I can help you with your journey.
+If you would like further support in boundary setting with you mother-in-law (or in general), please make an appointment with one of our counselling professionals.

 To make an appointment try Online Booking.
 Alternatively, you can call Vision Psychology Brisbane on (07) 3088 5422.